 The Town Landfill at the intersection of Tabor Drive and Marshall Road stopped accepting bulky waste from the Branford Transfer Station on June 29, 2012.
 State and Federal laws and regulations require the Town of Branford to properly close and continually monitor the landfill, and each year the Town appropriates funds for these activities.
-Capping of the final acre of the landfill was started in Fiscal Year 2012.
+Capping of the final acre of the landfill was started in FY 2012.
 Final cover has been applied to the total area of the landfill.
-Certification of closure is anticipated by spring 2015.
+In August 2015, DEEP accepted the Closure Certification Report and post-closure passive recreational use of the landfill.

-Closure costs will be incurred in fiscal year 2015 as the closure contract is finalized.
-A special revenue fund for the closure of the landfill has been annually appropriated; the balance of this account is currently \$255 including encumbrances.
+Closure costs will be incurred in fiscal year 2017 as the retainage of the closure contract is dispersed to the contractor.
+A special revenue fund for the closure of the landfill had been annually appropriated; the balance of this account is currently \$242 including encumbrances.

-The closure contract has a remaining balance of \$61,709.
-Associated engineering costs including but not limited to the landfill gas investigation, permit compliance, construction assistance and closure certification report are approximately \$8,000.
-Improvements to stormwater quality, landfill gas mitigation and any additional closure requirements to comply with DEEP regulations might be required as part of closure activities, and are not included in the above estimate.
+The closure contract has a retainage of \$8,584.
+Associated engineering work including but not limited to the landfill gas investigation, permit compliance, construction assistance, and closure certification report has been completed.
 The Town is required to monitor and maintain the landfill for thirty years after closure.
 The estimated annual cost for this postclosure activity is \$40,000.
 These costs will be funded through the General Fund on an annual basis.
-Regulatory changes may require additional appropriations throughout the life of the landfill.
+Regulatory changes, improvements to stormwater quality, landfill gas mitigation, and any other additional requirements to comply with DEEP regulations may require additional appropriations throughout the life of the landfill.

 A 77 acre parcel located north of the active landfill was purchased by the Town through eminent domain in 2004.
 It overlays a portion of, and may be impacted by, the leachate plume originating from the landfill.
 Since control of the plume and of any off-site gas migration is required, environmental investigations and mitigation have begun on this property.
-The funds for the project on this adjoining acreage are provided by bond proceeds, which are separately addressed, but not totaled in past or future closure costs below.
+The funds for the project on this adjoining acreage are provided by bond proceeds which are separately addressed, but not totaled in past or future closure costs below.
 Environmental investigations on this large parcel are not confined to the area presumed to be impacted by the landfill, so only costs directly attributable to mitigation of landfill impacts have been mentioned in past notes.
-Routine quarterly testing of wells on this parcel are included in operating costs and in future monitoring costs.
+Routine quarterly testing of wells on this parcel are included in the post-closure monitoring costs.